tetration-exchange/pol-client-go/README.md

 # go-policy

 This is an example of the policy client for Tetration written in Go.

-You can find an example in Java here: [](https://github.com/tetration-exchange/pol-client-java).
+You can find an example in Java here: [Java Policy Client](https://github.com/tetration-exchange/pol-client-java).

 The objective of this example is to show how to use the different policy objects, this code is not designed to be used in production.

 ## Building